If you love cats, you’re in for a treat today, as here we have 100 cat facts you won’t want to miss!

 No American household is complete without a furry little friend.

-While there are more US households with pet dogs, there are way more pet cats than dogs in total!
+While there are more US households with pet dogs, there are way more cats than dogs!

 A 2019 survey of US households found there to be around 94.2 million pet cats, while there were only 89.7 million pet dogs.